 Provide Information.
 You should provide, to the best of your knowledge, accurate and complete information about medical complaints, past illnesses, hospitalizations, medications, and other matters relating to your health.
 You have the responsibility to let your healthcare providers know whether you understand your treatment and what is expected of you.

 Respect and Considerate.
-Be considerate of the rights of other patients and hospital staff.
+Be considerate of the rights of other patients and clinic staff.
 You are responsible to respect staff, property of other persons and the facility.

 Medical Records.
-When transporting your medical records, ensure the prompt return of your records to the hospital.
+When transporting your medical records, ensure the prompt return of your records to the clinic.
 All military medical records are the property of the U. S. Government.

-Hospital Rules and Regulations.
-Please follow all hospital rules and regulations.
+Reynolds Rules and Regulations.
+Please follow all rules and regulations.

 Charges.
 You are responsible for the prompt payment of all charges related to your health care.

 Report Issues.
 To help the Commander provide the best possible care to all beneficiaries, please report any care problems or concerns to the unit officer in charge (OIC), the noncommissioned officer in charge (NCOIC) or contact the Patient Representative Office.

 Pain Management.
 You are responsible to ask your doctor or nurse what to expect regarding pain and pain management.
 You should ask for pain relief when pain first begins and discuss relief options.
 You need to help the medical staff evaluate your pain.